Tim Roxborogh tackles the famous river's bike trails with far more ease than he could have imagined.

 Lance and Mary will even drop you off in the morning if you want to do the full day's hike across Maungatautari.
 Once you're done, the soak in the spa with the night sky above and ferns around you will be the perfect recovery.
 And you'll wonder how any New Zealander could have overlooked this remarkable corner of their country.

-, or with a 50 per cent discount for Mercury customers.
+E-bikes are available for hire on the Trails for $100 per day, or with a 50 per cent discount for Mercury customers.
 Your hire fee goes to the Waikato River Trails Trust to help maintain the trails.

 Tim Roxborogh hosts Newstalk ZB's The Two, Coast Soul on Coast and writes the music and travel blog RoxboroghReport.com.